 Funding a university course and saving up a deposit for a first home are expensive prospects, so the sooner you start planning, the better.
-All children have their own personal allowance, so income up to £10,600 escapes tax this year, as long as it does not originate from parental gifts.
+All children have their own personal allowance, so income up to £11,000 escapes tax this year, as long as it does not originate from parental gifts.
 If income from parental gifts exceeds £100 (gross), the parent is taxed on it unless the child has reached 18, or married.
-Consequently parental gifts should perhaps be invested to produce tax-free income, or in a cash or stocks and shares Junior Individual Savings Account (JISA) to help build a fund to help offset university expenses and minimise debt at the start of the child's working life.
+Parental gifts should perhaps be invested to produce tax-free income, or in a Cash or Stocks and Shares Junior Individual Savings Account (JISA) to help build a fund to help offset university expenses and minimise debt at the start of the child's working life.
 The £100 limit does not apply to gifts into JISAs or National Savings Children's Bonds.

 If your child is grown up and financially secure, it may be worth 'skipping' a generation as income from capital gifted by grandparents or more remote relatives will usually be taxed as the child's, as will income distributions from a trust funded by such capital.

 Maintenance payments do not usually qualify for tax relief.
 The special CGT and IHT treatment for transfers between spouses applies throughout the tax year in which a separation occurs.
 For CGT, transfers in subsequent years are dealt with under the rules for disposals between connected persons, with the disposal treated as a sale at market value, which could result in substantial chargeable gains.
 For IHT, transfers remain exempt until the decree absolute.
 The timing of such transfers is crucial.
 We can assist in this area.

 Planning for the worst

 Make a living Will (also called 'advance decisions'): so that your wishes are clear with regard to medical treatment in the event that, for example, you were seriously injured following an accident

 Execute a lasting power of attorney: so that if you become incapacitated and unable to manage your affairs, whether as a result of an accident or illness, responsibility will pass to a trusted person of your choosing.

-On a practical note, make sure that you tell your spouse, your parents, and your business partners where your Will and any related documents are kept.
+Remember to tell your spouse, your parents, and your business partners where your Will and any related documents are kept.
 It is your choice whether to discuss your affairs in detail, but if you are passing on responsibility for managing your affairs, it might be advisable to talk matters through with them.

 Billions of pounds worth of assets lie unclaimed in the UK.
 To see if you have any lost assets contact the Unclaimed Assets Register on 0844 481 8180 or visit www.uar.co.uk.
 Please note that a charge applies for this service.
 To find out whether you have an unclaimed Premium Bond prize, call 0500 007 007 or visit www.nsandi.com.

-The Government intends to abolish non UK domicile status for certain long term residents from April 2017.
+However, the Government intends to abolish non-UK domicile status for certain long term residents from April 2017.
 This will only apply where an individual has been resident for at least 15 out of the last 20 tax years.
 Such individuals will be treated as deemed UK domiciled for all tax purposes.
 In addition, those who had a domicile in the UK at the date of their birth will revert to having a UK domicile for tax purposes whenever they are resident in the UK, even if under general law they have acquired a domicile in another country.

-Next steps: contact us to discuss...
+Your next steps: contact us to discuss...